BeanieODM/beanie/docs/tutorial/state_management.md

 Beanie can keep the document state, that synced with the database, to find local changes and save only them.

-This feature must be turned on in the `Settings` inner class explicitly.
+This feature must be turned on in the `Settings` inner class explicitly:

 ```python
 class Sample(Document):